 All AMUN Representatives and delegations are encouraged to explore the news-coverage possibilities offered by the IPD.
 In particular, Representatives should get to know the Reporter(s) covering their simulations, make themselves available for interviews and provide background information when such is requested or when it is in their State's interest to seek press coverage.
-Also, Representatives and delegations are strongly encouraged to call press conferences and to submit press releases, personal ads, and letters to the Editor to the IPD.
+Also, Representatives and delegations are strongly encouraged to call press conferences and to submit to the IPD press releases, personal ads and letters to the Editor.
 These opportunities are detailed below:

-Press Conferences: Press Conferences are initiated by Representatives and allow Representatives a chance to give an oral statement (that is often-times prepared) and, if they choose, to answer questions from Reporters and other Conference participants.
+Press Conferences: Press conferences allow Representatives a chance to give an oral statement and to answer questions from Reporters and other Conference participants.
 Representatives request press conferences using the IPD Request Form.
-They are asked to provide three specific pieces of information: (1) a time for the press conference, (2) the States that will participate, and (3) the topic(s) that will be discussed.
-Representatives have a total of 20 minutes to complete the press conference, including the question-and-answer session.
+They are asked to provide three specific pieces of information: (1) the time for the press conference, (2) the countries that will participate, and (3) the topic(s) that will be discussed.
+Representatives typically have a maximum of 20 minutes to complete the press conference, including the question-and-answer session.
+Time slots are made available on a first-come, first-served basis.

-Press Releases: Press releases are official statements from a Representatives' country.
-Typically, these releases detail or explain a state's stance on one of the topics under debate at AMUN.
-Press releases are limited to a maximum of 150 words and are included in every edition of the AMUN Chronicle, contingent upon available space.
-Press releases can be submitted in writing (forms are available at the documents table in each simulation) or can be typed in the IPD Office.
+Press Releases: Press releases are official statements from a Representative's country.
+Typically, these releases detail or explain a country's stance on one of the topics under debate at AMUN.
+Press releases are a maximum of 150 words and are included in every edition of the AMUN Chronicle, contingent upon available space.
+Press releases must be submitted in writing (forms are available at the documents table in each simulation) and must be typed in the IPD Office.
+Press releases are edited by IPD Secretariat members for content and clarity.

 Personal Ads: Informal personal ads can be submitted by any individual attending the AMUN Conference.
-Personal ads can be no longer than 30 words, and are included in AMUN Chronicles contingent upon available space.
-Personal ads can be submitted in writing (forms are available at the documents table in each simulation) or can be e-mailed to personals@amun.org, after the Opening Plenary Session has ended.
+Personal ads must be no longer than 30 words, and are included in the AMUN Chronicle contingent upon available space.
+Personal ads must be submitted in writing (forms are available at the documents table in each simulation) or e-mailed to personals@amun.org, after the Opening Plenary Session has ended.

 Letters to the Editor: Letters to the Editor can be submitted by any AMUN Representative and can be on any topic germane to the Conference.
-Letters to the Editor have a maximum word limit of 250 words.
-At the discretion of the Director of the International Press Delegation, letters to the Editor may include pictures.
-Letters to the Editor can be submitted in writing (forms are available at the documents table in each simulation) or can be typed in the IPD Office.
+Letters to the Editor are limited to 250 words.
+At the discretion of the Director of the IPD, letters to the Editor may include pictures.
+Letters to the Editor must be submitted in writing (forms are available at the documents table in each simulation) and must be typed in the IPD Office.

-The decision to include material submitted to the IPD office in the AMUN Chronicle is left at the discretion of the Director of the International Press Delegation and the AMUN Executive Committee.
+The decision to include material submitted to the IPD office in the AMUN Chronicle is left to the discretion of the Director of the International Press Delegation and the AMUN Executive Committee.
 Any material submitted to the IPD that does not remain diplomatically courteous will not be included for publication in the AMUN Chronicle.